k-dimple/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-public-cloud/install-on-openstack.md

 openstack server list
 ```

-Take note of the IP address from the `Networks` column of the output as we will need it to log in to the instance.
-It is `01.234.567.89` format string after the `Ext-Net` value.
+Take note of the IP address from the `Networks` column of the output.
+It'll be a string of the form `01.234.567.89` seen after the `Ext-Net` value.

 ## Log in to the instance

-Lastly connect to the instance, using the the IP from the above the previous step:
+Connect to the instance using the IP from the previous step:

 ```bash
 ssh -i key.pem ubuntu@<instance_ip>